Background

 The National Child Measurement Programme (NCMP) collects the height and weight measurements of over one million children in Reception (aged 4–5 years) and Year 6 (aged 10–11 years) in mainstream state schools in England.

-Between 2006/07 and 2021/22, the proportion of children with a “healthy weight” decreased by 6 percentage points for those in Year 6 while no significant change was recorded for those in Reception.
+Between 2006/07 and 2022/23, the proportion of children with a ‘healthy weight’ decreased by 5 percentage points for those in Year 6.
 The proportion of children who were overweight or underweight has remained relatively stable over this time period.

-When looking at the prevalence of obesity by ethnicity for children in Year 6 in 2021/22, children described as “Chinese” (18%) had a lower rate of obesity compared to the average (23%).
-However, children described as being “Mixed”, “Asian” and “Black” had a higher rate of obesity than the average; 25%, 28% and 33% respectively.
+When looking at the prevalence of obesity by ethnicity for children in Year 6 in 2022/23, children described as ‘Chinese’ (15%) had a lower rate of obesity compared to the average (24%).
+However, children described as being ‘Mixed’, ‘Asian’ and ‘Black’ had a higher rate of obesity than the average, at 24%, 26%, and 32% respectively.

 There is a strong association between deprivation and obesity in children.
-This is in line with recently published evidence that states that obesity levels in children are likely to be higher in areas where low income families reside.
-In 2021/22, the prevalence of obesity in children in the most deprived areas was more than double the value in the least deprived areas.
+This is in line with recently published evidencethat states that obesity levels in children are likely to be higher in areas where low income families reside.
+In 2022/23, the prevalence of obesity in children in the most deprived areas was double the value in the least deprived areas.
 This is true both for children in Reception and in Year 6.

 In 2020/21, the prevalence of obesity in children increased significantly.
 Between 2019/20 and 2020/21, the prevalence of obesity in Reception-aged children increased from 13% to 20% in the most deprived areas; in the least deprived areas this increased from 7% to 9%.
 Similarly, the prevalence of obesity in children in Year 6 increased from 22% to 32% in the most deprived areas, and from 13% to 16% in the least deprived areas.
 The increase in prevalence was disproportionately higher for children in the most deprived areas.

-In 2021/22, the prevalence of obesity returned closer to pre-pandemic levels particularly for Reception-aged children, while for Year 6 children the level of obesity remained higher than in 2019/20.
-The prevalence of obesity for Year 6 children from the most deprived areas was 3 percentage points higher in 2021/22 than in 2019/20, at 30% in 2021/22, double the prevalence recorded for similar-aged children from the least deprived areas (15%) in that year.
-In 2021/22, the prevalence of obesity in Reception-aged children in the most deprived areas was 13%, and 7% for Reception-aged children from the least deprived areas.
+In 2022/23, the prevalence of obesity returned closer to pre-pandemic levels, particularly for Reception-aged children, while for Year 6 children the level of obesity remained higher than in 2019/20.
+The prevalence of obesity for Year 6 children from the most deprived areas was 30% in 2022/23, double the prevalence recorded for similar-aged children from the least deprived areas (15%) in that same year.
+In the same year, the prevalence of obesity in Reception-aged children in the most deprived areas was 12%, and 6% for Reception-aged children from the least deprived areas.

 The government’s Childhood obesity: a plan for action: Chapter 2 had set a national ambition to significantly reduce the gap in obesity between children from the most and least deprived areas by 2030.
-However, between 2006/07 and 2021/22, the gap in obesity prevalence for children increased by 2.2 percentage points for 4–5-year-olds and 6.7 percentage points for 10–11-year-olds.
+However, this disparity has grown wider in the last 15 years.

 About this data